sitemill/cloudways-webroot-action/README.md

 # TODO

+- ⬜ Convert to JS action
-- ⬜️ Document
+- ⬜️ Better documentation
-- ⬜ Look at options for returning success/failure
+- ✅ Look at options for returning success/failure
-- ⬜ Icon
+- ✅️ Icon